riscv-collab/riscv-gnu-toolchain/README.md

 ### Installation (Linux)

-To build the Linux cross-compiler, pick an install path.
-If you choose, say, `/opt/riscv`, then add `/opt/riscv/bin` to your `PATH` now.
+To build the Linux cross-compiler, pick an install path (that is writeable).
+If you choose, say, `/opt/riscv`, then add `/opt/riscv/bin` to your `PATH`.
 Then, simply run the following command:

     ./configure --prefix=/opt/riscv
     make linux